PedroHConrado/PedroHConrado/README.md

 ### 👨🏻‍💻 &nbsp;About Me

+- 🚀 <samp>I’m currently working at Picpay
 - 🎓 <samp>Currently pursuing in Computer Science (2019-2022) from PUC-Rio
 -  💡 &nbsp;I like to explore new technologies and develop web applications with **Angular** and **React**.
-- 💼 <samp>🚀 ┇I’m currently working at Rocketseat
 - 💬 <samp>Ask me about **HTML/CSS/JavaScript/TypeScript/Angular/ReactJS**.

 ### 🛠 &nbsp;Tech Stack